 Photographs will be judged anonymously on the following criteria: artistic value, content, composition, originality and technical expertise.
 A team of photography experts will judge the contest.
 This is a skill-based contest, and chance plays no part in the determination of the winners.

-Entries can be submitted starting on February 13, 2015.
-Deadline for submitting entries is 11:59pm PST on March 16, 2015.
-Winning photographs will be announced via an email from Defenders of Wildlife on or about April 6 and featured on the Defenders of Wildlife website.
-Winning photographs will be featured in the summer issue of Defenders, our quarterly publication, which will arrive in homes mid-July 2015.
+Entries can be submitted starting on February 15, 2017.
+Deadline for submitting entries is 5:00 p.m.
+EST on March 24, 2017.
+Winning photographs will be announced via an email from Defenders of Wildlife in March and featured on the Defenders of Wildlife website.
+Winning photographs will be featured in the summer issue of Defenders, our quarterly publication, which will arrive in homes mid-July 2017.
 Winning entrants may be contacted for an interview about their photo.
 Defenders of Wildlife reserves the right to adjust deadlines as needed due to circumstances beyond our control.

-The other prize winners will receive gift certificates to B&H Photo Video in New York.
-The first-prize winner in each category will receive a $750 gift certificate, the second prize winner in each category will receive a $250 gift certificate, and the third prize winner in each category will receive a $75 gift certificate.
+The grand prize winner, as determined by the visitors of our web site, will receive a $1,000 gift certificate to B&H Photo Video.
+The other prize winners will also receive gift certificates to B&H Photo Video: The first-prize winner in each category will receive a $750 gift certificate, the second prize winner in each category will receive a $250 gift certificate, and the third prize winner in each category will receive a $75 gift certificate.

 What are the size requirements for my photos?

 To be eligible for the contest, photos submitted must be high-resolution JPEG (.jpg or .jpeg) files.
 If a photo does not meet this requirement, it will not be entered into the contest.
 We suggest using a camera that can take photos between six megapixels and 18 megapixels to achieve maximum resolution.
 Ideal width is 5,175 pixels.

 Can I enter the contest if I was a finalist in last year's contest?